 EXTERIOR OF “JOSÉ AND JOSEFA”.

-We leave the center through the same door, but first, on the left, we’ll find the room that houses the previously mentioned collection of Mr. Lorenzo Roman.
+We leave the center with the audioguide through the same door, but first, on the left, we’ll find the room that houses the previously mentioned collection of Mr. Lorenzo Roman.

 Once we are outside of the museum room, we go back through the same walkway we used to access the place at the beginning.
 We go up the stairs leading to Jose and Josefa´s deck.
 There we can visit the boat and, from the bow, enjoy wonderful views of the Bay of Levante, the Castle of San Juan de las Aguilas, and the Auditorium building.
 From the stern, we can see Fraile Island, the jetty and the Bay of Hornillo.

-After finishing the tour, we get off the boat by way the same access ramp.
+After finishing the tour, we get off the boat with the audioguide by way the same access ramp.

 Learning Center of the Sea: Conde de Aranda, 8 30880 Aguilas, MURCIA